Queen Street Studios Q&A

 How long have you been working as an artist?

-I’ve been painting pretty consistently since graduating in 2016.
-Since then, I’ve been lucky enough to have held studio spaces and went full-time in 2019.
+I’ve been painting consistently since graduating in 2016.
+Since then, I’ve been lucky enough to hold studio spaces and go full-time in 2019.
 I Joined QSS in September and have been mainly working on a body of paintings for an upcoming show.
 Returning to the studio environment over the past year helped me find my feet again with my practice and create a better work/life balance.

 Is it difficult being back in the studio after an exhibition?

-I feel like an art studio isn’t really a studio without work, so returning to an empty space is strange after creating a body of paintings.
-It’s also a refreshing experience, allowing for stepping back and reflecting .
+I feel like an art studio isn’t a studio without work, so returning to a space is strange after creating a body of paintings.
+It’s also a refreshing experience, allowing for stepping back and reflecting.
 I’m nervous and excited about the body of work I have leaving the studio in a few weeks.
-If it feels too soon to start painting after returning to the studio, I’ll take a break and patch up the studio space and find new sources of inspiration before exploring new ideas and developing new work.
+If it feels too soon to start painting after returning to the studio, I’ll take a break, patch up the studio space, and find new sources of inspiration before exploring new ideas and developing new work.

 What jobs have you done other than being an artist?